Miguel Rojas Player Props: Dodgers vs. Astros

-Miguel Rojas -- batting .333 in his past 10 games -- will be in action for the Los Angeles Dodgers against the Houston Astros, with Ronel Blanco on the hill, on June 24 at 7:15 PM ET.
+On Sunday, Miguel Rojas (batting .333 in his past 10 games) and the Los Angeles Dodgers play the Houston Astros, whose starting pitcher will be Hunter Brown.
+First pitch is at 7:10 PM ET.

 Miguel Rojas Game Info & Props vs. the Astros